 Take a boat ride on the Bentota River!

-Just a few kilometers from Bentota city, the Bentota River is rich in biodiversity.
-The riverbank is densely filled with freshwater mangroves.
+Just a few kilometers from Bentota city lies the famed Bentota River, rich in biodiversity.
+The riverbank is densely lined with freshwater mangroves.
 A Bentota River boat safari is a popular outdoor activity.
 The boat ride lasts about an hour, allowing you to explore a large area of mangroves as you cruise along the riverbank.
-You can also observe exotic animals like crocodiles, water monitors, lizards, various birds, and more.
-The ticklish fish therapy is a tour highlight.
+Spot exotic animals like crocodiles, water monitors, lizards, various birds, and more.
+The highlight of the tour is the ticklish fish therapy.

-After the boat tour, discuss with our tour guide where you need to be dropped off.
+After the boat tour, discuss with the tour guide where you need to be dropped off.

 - Breakfast